akka/akka-projection/docs/src/main/paradox/grpc.md

 Authentication and authorization for the producer can be done by implementing a @apidoc[EventProducerInterceptor] and pass it to the `grpcServiceHandler` method during producer bootstrap.
-The interceptor is invoked with the stream id and gRPC request metadata for each incoming request and can return a suitable error through @apidoc[GrpcServiceException]
+The interceptor is invoked with the stream id and gRPC request metadata for each incoming request and can return a suitable error through @apidoc[akka.grpc.GrpcServiceException]

 ## Performance considerations